cpp20120/cmake_boilerplate/README.md

 * gcov, lcov
 * mold/lld linker(available for gcc/clang)
 * lib build flags
+* library versioning
 * setuped doxygen
+* setuped installers for windows(NSIS) and packages for deb and rpm
 * caching on ci
 * basic setup for nvim zsh OMZ
 * IWYU
 * setuped CTest and GTest
 * shader build script
 * different configurations: debug, release...
-* debug configs enable flags for most checks for compilers (clang/gcc and msvc)
+* debug configs enable flags for most checks for compilers (clang/gcc and msvc)(some may confict need to pick what and when need)
 * docker setup
+* static analysis tools setuped

 ### Build Debug